tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Quick update to fix a small mistake that had passed the testing unnoticed.
+Goal progress is now visible again.

 = 1.4 =
 * Improved PayPal IPN handling that should remove most (if not all) of the problems with payments not being stored to the database.
 * New setting for testing the plugin in PayPal Sandbox mode